akash-kumar-biswas/web-practice/README.md

 # web-practice
-A repository for practicing HTML, CSS, and JavaScript projects.
+A repository for practicing HTML, CSS, JavaScript and PHP projects.